Periodization: How to Structure Training for Maximum Progress

 Why Periodization Works

 Training produces both fitness (positive adaptation) and fatigue (negative effect).
-Fitness builds slowly but lasts; fatigue accumulates quickly but dissipates fast.
-Periodization manipulates this balance:
+Fitness builds slowly but lasts longer.
+Fatigue accumulates quickly but dissipates fast.
+Periodization manages this balance — building fitness over weeks while periodically reducing fatigue through deloads and phase transitions.

 Which Model Should You Use?